What/ When/ Where: GA Youth Caucus FAQ

 When & Where is General Assembly?

-General Assembly in 2013 will be held from June 19-23 in Louisville, Kentucky.
+General Assembly in 2015 will be held from June 24-28 in Portland, OR.
 For more information about GA, including information about the host city, visit General Assembly.

 Who qualifies for Youth Registration?

-Youth Registration is open to all those who were in grades 9-12, or the equivalent for home-schooled youth in the Fall 2012-Spring 2013 school year.
+Youth Registration is open to all those who were in grades 9-12, or the equivalent for home-schooled youth, in the just-ended school year (Fall 2014-Spring 2015).
 Additionally, youth registration is required for all General Assembly (GA) attendees aged 15-17 regardless of school level.
 Eighteen year-olds are not required to register as Youth, but must do so in order to obtain the youth registration rate.
 Fourteen year-olds may register as youth if they will have completed 9th grade (or the equivalent for home schooled youth) before GA.

 For those under 14 and those who are 14 and have not yet entered high school (or the equivalent for home-schooled youth), use the Children’s Registration.